Skip to main content

 Cleaning

-Most cleaning company owners know their revenue.
-Few know which contracts actually make money.
+Most cleaning owners know their revenue.
+Few know their gross profit per cleaner hour.

 Labor costs consume 50-60% of revenue in residential cleaning and 40-50% in commercial — it's the single biggest line item and the hardest to optimize.
 A 3-point swing in labor efficiency on $500K revenue is $15K straight to the bottom line.
 But most cleaning companies track labor as one big number instead of by contract, crew, and service type.
 We've seen companies where their 'best' accounts were actually losing money after accounting for drive time, callbacks, and supplies.